 SB 199 allows the Board to adopt rules and regulations on additional subjects under the Utilization of Unused Medications Act: procedures for the acceptance of unused medications, designating certain controlled substances as accepted donated medicines, and standards and procedures for a qualifying center or clinic to prepare any donated medications for dispensing or administering.
-The bill also revoked authority for rules and regulations regarding the Cancer Drug Repository Program (revocations heard December 2, 2014).
+The bill also revoked authority for rules and regulations regarding the Cancer Drug Repository Program (The corresponding revocations were heard at the December 2, 2014, meeting).